Technigo/project-express-api/README.md

 # Express API Project

-A basic Netflix API built with Heruko and Express.
+A basic Netflix API built with Heroku and Express.

 ## View it live